alivejojo/alivejojo/README.md

 ### Hi there 👋
 I am Vrushali Pandit, a junior at IIT-J studying Bioengineering.
-I enjoy pretty much anything which involves coding and biology.
+I enjoy pretty much anything which involves both coding and biology.

 - 🧬 Fields I'm interested in - **computational biology** and **bioinformatics**
 - 🌱 I have experience in - ML/DL applied in biology, analysing and developing algorithms for single cell transcriptomics and spatial transcriptomics data.